Thraka/SadConsole/nuget/readme.md

 - Fixed inputbox not working with nummbers.
 - Redesigned ListboxItemTheme to be passable on Listbox ctor.
 - Consoles no longer use a cached drawcall.
+- Window resize option Settings.ResizeMode now supports Fit.
+(Thanks ajhmain)
+- Console.CalculatedPosition is now in pixels.
+Consoles of different font sizes now play nice with parenting.
+Things will be offset properly now.
+- Settings.ResizeWindow method allows you to easily resize the game window.
+- Added TextBox.KeyPressed event to allow you to cancel input of keys on a textbox.
+- MouseWheel support has been added to the listbox control.
+- Listbox.SingleClickItemExecute has been added to allow the ItemExecute event to trigger without a doubleclick.